-These tips for successful delegation of authority will help you help your reporting staff members succeed when they are most empowered.
+These tips for the successful delegation of authority will help you help your reporting staff members succeed when they are most empowered.
 And, when they succeed, you succeed.
 Never let yourself forget the intertwined nature of workplace success.

 Leadership Style Tips

-No one wants to do the wrong thing or watch their efforts and contribution fail to make an impact.
+Ask questions, watch the work performed, or have the employee give you feedback to make sure that your instructions were understood.
+No one wants to do the wrong thing or watch their efforts and contribution to fail to make an impact.
 So, make sure that you and the employee share meaning on the objectives and desired outcomes from each task you delegate.

 It is the critical path that provides you with the feedback you need without causing you to micromanage your direct report or team.
 You need assurance that the delegated task or project is on track.

-If you designate this critical path from the beginning, your employees are also less likely to feel micromanaged or as if you are watching over their shoulder each step of the way.
+You also need the opportunity to influence the project's direction and the team or individual's decisions.
+If you designate this critical path from the beginning, your employees are also less likely to feel micromanaged or as if you are watching over their shoulders each step of the way.

 The recognition reinforces the employee's positive self-image, sense of accomplishment, and belief that he or she is a key contributor.

 Cautions in Using Delegation as a Leadership Style

 The successful delegation of authority as a leadership style takes time and energy, but it's worth the time and energy to help employee involvement and employee empowerment succeed as a leadership style.
-It's worth the time and energy to help employees succeed, develop and meet your expectations.
+It's worth the time and energy to help employees succeed, develop, and meet your expectations.
 You build the employee's self-confidence and people who feel successful usually are successful.